EU’s Innovation Fund

 All projects must be mature in terms of technical readiness, planning, and financial structure.

-Projects are evaluated according to five key criteria: greenhouse gas avoidance, degree of innovation, maturity, replicability, and cost efficiency.
+Projects can apply for small- (€2.5-20 million), medium- (€20-100 million) or large (over €100 million) scale and are evaluated according to five key criteria: greenhouse gas avoidance, degree of innovation, maturity, replicability, and cost efficiency.

 Proposals are submitted through the EU Funding & Tenders Portal during open calls.
 The application is detailed — often 200–300 pages — and must include a technical description, work plan, timeline, budget, feasibility study, and a GHG emission reduction calculation.